-Talent Contest: A dark variation where Team Rocket shareholder building a dam on illegally gained property, tells a group of trainers that digletts have killed people in the area and held a contest to win a prize to kill the most digletts.
+Talent Contest: A dark variation where a Team Rocket shareholder, building a dam on illegally gained property, tells a group of trainers that Digletts have killed people in the area and held a contest to win a prize to kill the most Digletts.
 When Jessie and James found out, they were furious.

 Then there was the Beach Chapter where Misty had to win a beauty contest that had a talent/costume portion.

-There Are No Therapists: Averted as Pocket Watch, a Hypno, has Ash enrolled in speech therapy in elementary school for Ash's developmental problems due being raised by Pokemon.
+There Are No Therapists: Averted as Pocket Watch, a Hypno, has Ash enrolled in speech therapy in elementary school for Ash's developmental problems due to being raised by Pokémon.
 Erika is the unofficial therapist of the league.

-To more formally explain the later, Erica does have a degree and a license—there simply isn't an official position of 'Therapist for the Kanto Gym Leaders and Elite Four.'
+To more formally explain the later, Erika does have a degree and a license — there simply isn't an official position of 'Therapist for the Kanto Gym Leaders and Elite Four.'

-These Hands Have Killed: Trainers in the diglett chapter were the verge of mental breakdown due to having to kill many digletts, who supposedly murdered people.
-When Gary tries to reason with them, they nearly lynch mobbed him.
+These Hands Have Killed: Trainers in the Diglett chapter were on the verge of a mental breakdown due to having to kill many Digletts, who supposedly murdered people.
+When Gary tries to reason with them, they nearly lynched him.